Frank W. Stahnisch: Work in the history of medicine and neuroscience

 His doctoral dissertation, which was supervised by Volker Hess at the Institute for the History of Medicine at the Free University of Berlin, was a history of laboratory practices in early 19th-century French experimental physiology, an analysis of "Ideas in action: The notion of function and its methodological role in the research program of the experimental physiologist François Magendie (1783-1855)".
 The manuscript became short-listed for the Young Scholars' Prize of the German Society for the History of Medicine, Science and Technology (DGGMNT), Wittenberg (Germany) in 2002.
 It was subsequently published with LIT Press in Muenster, Hamburg, London (2003), being one of the first specialized works in German language on experimental practices in modern medical research laboratories.

-Stahnisch's recent monograph, entitled "A New Field in Mind: A History of Interdisciplinarity in the Early Brain Sciences" and published with McGill-Queens University Press in Montreal, PQ and Kingston, ON, received the Jason A. Hannah Medal in the History of Medicine of the Royal Society of Canada in 2021.
+Stahnisch's recent book, entitled "Great Minds in Despair - The Forced Migration of German-Speaking Neuroscientists to North America, 1933 to 1989" and published with McGill-Queens University Press in Montreal, PQ and Kingston, ON, received the 2026 Outstanding (Non-Biography) Book Award in the History of the Neurosciences through the International Society for the History of the Neurosciences.
+His monograph, entitled "A New Field in Mind: A History of Interdisciplinarity in the Early Brain Sciences" and published with McGill-Queens University Press in Montreal, PQ and Kingston, ON, was given the Jason A. Hannah Medal in the History of Medicine of the Royal Society of Canada in 2021.
 The medal recognizes Canadian research in the history of medicine and honours an important publication.
 As an in-depth and innovative study, the book tracks the emergence and evolution of neuroscientific research from the late nineteenth century to the early postwar period, while including a comparative international and cultural historical perspective on the brain sciences.
-In 2022, the book was selected as Runner Up for the Outstanding Book Award in the History of the Neurosciences through the International Society for the History of the Neurosciences.
+In 2022, the book was also selected as Runner Up for the Outstanding Book Award in the History of the Neurosciences through the International Society for the History of the Neurosciences.